alegonz/baikal/README.md

 - nest pipelines;
 - use prediction probabilities or any other kind of output as inputs to other steps in the pipeline;
 - query intermediate outputs, easing debugging;
-- freeze/unfreeze steps that do not require fitting;
+- freeze steps that do not require fitting;
-- define and add custom steps easily.
+- define and add custom steps easily;
+- plot pipelines.

 All with boilerplate-free, readable code.